Accepting New Clients (updated Sep 25)

 Stop Engaging in Activities that lead to Retroactive Jealousy

 Today we have an abundance of information on social media and online about our partners romantic history.
-Retroactive jealousy is more common than ever now that we can access anything from our partner’s high school prom pictures to a clue that leads to their exes perfectly curated Instagram profile.
+Retroactive jealousy is more common than ever now that we can access anything from our partner’s high school prom pictures, to a clue that leads to their exes perfectly curated Instagram profile.
 This can lead people who are already feeling insecure to create false narratives that lead to jealousy and insecurities.
-If you are struggling with retroactive jealousy stay off of social media.
+If you are struggling with retroactive jealousy, we recommend you stay off of social media.
 There is nothing there for you.
-You will also want to avoid asking your partner to share unnecessary information about their sex life prior to meeting you.
+You will also want to avoid asking your partner to share unnecessary information about their relationship or sex life prior to meeting you.
 Unless you have concerns regarding your physical health, this information does not present any value.
 It could serve as another thing your brain may fixate on to trigger retroactive jealousy and lead to the behavior you may regret.

 Accept the Past